software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Plan the tasks for the third user story, "{{site.sprint_3_user_story_3}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 17 for some implementation tips and to get an idea what the implementation could look like.
 >
 > Create an issue for each task.
 Add the "backend" label for each issue.
 Set the milestone as "Sprint 3".
 Add the issues to the Backlog project's "Sprint Backlog" column.

-{: .important-title }

-> Exercise 8
->
-> Plan the tasks for the fourth user story, "{{site.sprint_3_user_story_4}}".
-Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise 18 to get an idea what the implementation could look like.
->
-> Create an issue for each task.
-Add either "frontend" or "backend" label for each issue.
-Set the milestone as "Sprint 3".
-Add the issues to the Backlog project's "Sprint Backlog" column.

 ## Testing